 Although most people are familiar only with a handful of the most popular sites; There Are Over 200 Social Media Networks In Existence!
 Facebook, Twitter, Pinterest and Instagram, are among the best known.

-Almost 90% of all U.S. Adults are Active on Facebook alone.
+For Example: Almost 90% of all U.S. Adults are Active on Facebook alone.
 What’s more, they’re really active on the site; with a whopping 2.91 Billion Monthly Active Users!

 But it doesn’t necessarily follow, that you should use Facebook, too.
 Nor do you need to be active on multiple sites to successfully use Social Media for your business.

+The Right Social Media Network For Your Brand, Is The One Where Your Target Audience Is Most Active In.

 Each Social Media Site has a different “culture”; which tends to attract a different set of dominant demographics.
 And since The Busiest Entrepreneurs don’t have time to Maintain An Active Presence On Several Social Media Sites Simultaneously; it’s important to prioritize your efforts from the start.